Mahima2021021144/codsoft1/README.md

 # codsoft1
-Calculator using HTML and CSS
+Calculator using HTML, CSS and JS